nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 `Model#overwrite(Map<Drink, Integer> salesInput)`, which will save the sales data into the `UniqueSalesRecordList` in the `SalesBook`.
 The other `Drink` types whose sales numbers were not given will be initialised to 0.

-Step 3: The user realises he left out some sales data.
+Step 3: The user realises that he left out some sales data.
 He executes the `s-update BSBBT/180 BSPM/64` command to record that 180 Brown Sugar Boba Black Tea (BSBBT) and 64 Brown Sugar Pearl Milk (BSPM) were sold.
 Since the `SalesBook` has  already been initialised, when the `s-update` command executes, it calls `Model#overwrite(Map<Drink, Integer> salesInput)` which will only overwrite the sales data for the `Drink` items that were given in the user input will be overwritten.